 When people constantly come and go, you may feel like your company has a revolving door.

 Although we all aim to hold on to our employees, despite our best efforts, we might experience a period of high turnover.
 This turnover may have been necessary for the overall benefit of the company, but this doesn't mean your business won't be negatively impacted.
-The effects of high employee turnover are far reaching and are not limited to the recruitment costs of having to find appropriate replacements.
+The effects of high employee turnover are far-reaching and are not limited to the recruitment costs of having to find appropriate replacements.

 High turnover also impairs future recruitment efforts, regardless of whether employees leave voluntarily or are dismissed.
 If you are too quick to fire an employee, candidates will steer clear.
-If employees leave of their own volition, potential recruits might assume they are doing so because they are unhappy with the organization, or there are better companies and opportunities to explore.
+If employees leave of their own volition, potential recruits might assume they are doing so because they are unhappy with the organization, or that there are better companies and opportunities to explore.

 Make a point of acknowledging effort and performance

-At this time, your employees might feel insecure about their performance.
+During a time of high turnover, your employees might feel insecure about their performance.
 To improve morale, clearly prioritize employee recognition.
 Hold regular monthly performance discussions with your employees, and during this time, be sure to focus on what has gone right.
 Congratulate your employees on their successes.
 If they have put a lot of effort into a given project, acknowledge this.

-Remember: employee recognition seriously impacts morale, and people who receive gratitude are much more productive.
+Remember, employee recognition seriously impacts morale, and people who receive gratitude are much more productive.
 In psychological terms, recognition can powerfully impact employee behavior, as it engages their brain in a "virtuous cycle."
-You don’t need to spend a lot of company money to appreciate great performance, but if you fail to make the effort, it is unlikely that morale will improve.
+You don't need to spend a lot of money to appreciate great performance, but if you fail to make the effort, it is unlikely that morale will improve.

 Find out what your employees want